-Completed last summer, Arthur Hills and his team of golf course architects set out to enhance the playability of Crooked Tree Golf Club with a range of improvements to holes 16, 17 and 18.
+Completed in 2014, Arthur Hills and his team of golf course architects set out to enhance the playability of Crooked Tree Golf Club with a range of improvements to holes 16, 17 and 18.
 From raising tee boxes to re-designing the greens, the changes implemented on these holes have left an immediate, lasting impact and greatly enhance the charm and playability of the course.

-Crooked Tree Golf Club in Michigan offers great golf packages, afforable rates on tee times, and numerous amenities, including drive-up bag drop, extensive practice facilities, on course cottage accommodations, private golf lessons, and so much more!
+Crooked Tree Golf Club in Michigan offers great golf packages, affordable rates on tee times, and numerous amenities, including drive-up bag drop, extensive practice facilities, on course cottage accommodations, private golf lessons, and so much more!
 From the new Arthur Hills re-designed holes, to some of the best golf course scenery in the Midwest, come experience an unrivaled golf experience at Crooked Tree Golf Club.